isir/greta/README.md

 Welcome to the public repository of the Greta project.
 Greta is a virtual character engine that allows its user to generate socio-emotional behaviors in order to build natural interactional scenario with users.

-(Greta is a Java modular software designed to run on Java 1.8 only and mainly on Windows, it is not ready for Java 1.9 yet.)
+ - Greta (previous name VIB) is a Java modular software designed to run on Java 1.8 only and mainly on Windows, it is not ready for Java 1.9 yet.
+All parts of Greta/VIB are licensed under the GNU GPL v3.

 Greta depends on external software for Speech Synthesis, Cereproc or OpenMary, and 3D Rendering, Ogre or Unity.
 Therefore, a little configuration is required once you retrieve the source files of the project before being able to start it.